suh3yb/canvas-playground/README.md

 # canvas-playground

-A repo to test out cool things with using HTML5 canvas.
+A repo to test out cool things using HTML5 canvas.